 My army of honeypots is one of the things that makes my blocklists different.
 Because I install them only on sites that I personally hand-coded and manage (and which I therefore know will never contain legitimate CMS login pages), they trap a great many miscreants who otherwise wouldn't have been caught.

 It's been my experience that recency is very important when using IP blocklists, so I wanted to build lists where recency was the focus.
 Every day, the database that feeds this site is pruned of all entries more than a few days old.
 That means that if an IP address behaves itself, it will soon be rehabilitated and will automatically disappear from my lists.
 (If it keeps misbehaving, on the other hand, it will stay on the lists.)

 This is very important because most IP addresses used for malicious activities are either public proxies or hijacked addresses (for example, an IP belonging to a computer that's infected with a virus).
 Because of this, an IP address that's being abused today may be acting honorably tomorrow.

 IP addresses also change owners regularly.
 Many business and most residential IP addresses are dynamically assigned and may change at any time.
 Even static server IP addresses change (for example, when the server is moved to a new provider or datacenter).
 As someone who has had to clean up bad reputations earned by previous users of my IP addresses, I understand the value of automatic rehabilitation.
 That's another reason why IP addresses don't stay on my lists for very long if they behave themselves.

-At this time, I offer two free IP blocklists that are available to anyone in the Interwebs-connected world, with no registration required.
+At this time, I offer four free IP blocklists that are available to anyone in the Interwebs-connected world, with no registration required.